raghvendrashrinet/Terraform-Projects/Example-CICD-pipeline-Implementation.md

       - name: Run Security Scans (tfsec & Checkov)
         run: |
           # Run tfsec on the plan
+          # Mounts repo directory $(pwd) to /src inside the container,for docker to read files,download tfsec/tfsec and last /src is an asrg to tfsec
           docker run --rm -v $(pwd):/src tfsec/tfsec /src

           # Run Checkov on the JSON plan